Combating Client Dropout in Federated Learning via Friend Model Substitution: Convergence Analysis

-where the expectation is over the local dataset samples among the clients. \end{theorem} The above convergence bound contains three parts: a vanishing term $\frac{f_0 - f_*}{c\eta\eta_L E T}$ as $T$ increases, a constant term $\Phi$ whose size depends on the problem instance parameters and is independent of $T$, and a third term that depends on the sequence of substitution errors $e_0, ..., e_{T-1}$.
+The above convergence bound contains three parts: a vanishing term $\frac{f_0 - f_*}{c\eta\eta_L E T}$ as $T$ increases, a constant term $\Phi$ whose size depends on the problem instance parameters and is independent of $T$, and a third term that depends on the sequence of substitution errors $e_0, ..., e_{T-1}$.
+Thus, by using constant learning rates $\eta$ and $\eta_L$ and assuming that $\|e_t\|^2$ is bounded, then the convergence bound is $O(1/T) + C$, where $C$ is a constant.
 The key insight derived by Theorem \ref{thm:general} is that the FL convergence bound depends on the cumulative substitution error $\sum_{t=0}^{T-1}\mathbb{E}_t[\|e_t\|^2]$.
 When there is no dropout client, namely all clients participated in every round and submitted their true local model updates, the cumulative substitution error is 0 and hence, $\Psi(e_0, ..., e_{T-1}) = 0$.
-Thus, the convergence bound is simply $\frac{f_0 - f_*}{c\eta\eta_L E T} + \Phi$, which reduces to the same bound established in \cite{yang2021achieving} for the normal full participation case.
+Thus, the convergence bound is simply $\frac{f_0 - f_*}{c\eta\eta_L E T} + \Phi$, which degenerates to the same bound established in \cite{yang2021achieving} for the normal full participation case.